pilates for herniated disc

 Establish a safe range of movement

 Depending on how severe the symptoms are movement in your spine, hips or even shoulders may be restricted.
-It is important to learn what range is safe for you and develop a protocol of exercises within that range.
+It is important to learn what range is safe for you through the relevant assessment and develop a protocol of exercises within that range.

 There is no such thing as “safe exercises” given that some individuals will not be able most movements.
 However EVERYONE will have a certain exercises that he/she can perform and it is these will be the starting point of his/her recovery.